37 Realistic Lifestyle Tips to Help You Prepare to Retire Early

 27. Mind Your (Financial) Behaviors

 Financial behaviors will be of paramount importance to retire early.
 A pattern of consistency is so much more important than looking for the big windfalls.
 Keeping your lifestyle simple but fulfilling is another major key.
-To do this it would all start with reasonable spending, savings, and investing plans.
-As someone approaches retirement making sure they have a fully funded emergency fund will be huge.
+To do this, it would all start with reasonable spending, savings, and investing plans.
+As someone approaches retirement, making sure they have a fully funded emergency fund will be huge.

-During the wealth accumulation stage of life this fund should have about 3 months worth of expenses.
-Retiring early may require keeping more like 12 months of expenses on hand.
+During the wealth accumulation stage of life, this fund should have about 3 months worth of expenses.
+Retiring early may require keeping more than 12 months of expenses on hand.
 This gives tremendous flexibility to endure unexpected economic shifts without tapping retirement vehicles too early or too quickly.
 Having a beefy fund close to retirement also sets the stage to avoid making decisions based on fear.
 The greatest advantage here is that adequate liquid savings can give you the ability to show patience or even ride out an unexpected storm.
-As retirement nears paying your mortgage down or off provides similar benefits.
+As retirement nears, paying your mortgage down or off provides similar benefits.

 Work is another thing to consider for retiring early.
 Figuring out a side hustle that you love can be another income stream during early retirement.
-If you retire early you may enjoy pursuing a passion project for pay.
+If you retire early, you may enjoy pursuing a passion project for pay.
 Taking the time to determine what that might be is time well spent.
-It could be consulting, teaching music or art or a whole host of things.
+It could be consulting, teaching music or art, or a whole host of things.
 Having a fun side hustle that you don’t need to rely on can really reduce the amount you need to retire and again serve as a form of ballast against uncertainty.

 Schuyler Lemler, AFC® | Apothecary Financial

 “Those who fail to plan, plan to fail.”
 Benjamin Franklin’s iconic quote showcases one of the most important things you need to do if you want to retire early: plan.